This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Detecting and managing anomalies is critical to avoiding unwanted and surprising billing charges.
 An identified anomaly could be an indicator that there is an infrastructure issue, a software bug, possible cyber attack, or any other problem that might cause a constant increase of unpredicted cloud costs.

 Anomaly management is an important mechanism aiding in keeping costs on target, or at least mitigating damages, when anomalous events occur.
 Without anomaly management, organizations rely on chance to discover unusual spend increases- which is not a good position to be in.
+Managing anomalies is essential to helping organizations stay on track with regards to forecasts and budgets.

 For example, a cost anomaly might indicate a heavy utilization of a certain type of resource that might exhaust its resources due to unwanted workload.
 Even while cloud resources are usually highly scalable and built in such a way that there are no issues with performance, there are situations where resources or service flows that might not be so resilient when facing an increased demand of performance.
 In this case, not only will cloud costs increase, but service levels and reliability can drop, which can negatively impact revenue or reputation.

-Lifecycle of an cloud cost anomaly
+Lifecycle of a cloud cost anomaly

 Now that we have established what a cost anomaly is, let’s look at its lifecycle: